Can Thoughts Occur Without Language?

 Having lived in total isolation, Ildefonso never learned any form of language.
 Susan wondered how he could think without language, and she took it upon herself to teach him ASL to create the ability to have a dialog with him.

-This article is a discussion, with my interpretation, of what goes on in the mind of a language-less person.
-My ideas are mostly based on what Susan had learned from Ildefonso after giving him the capability to share his thoughts and feelings.
+I base my ideas for this article on what Susan had learned from Ildefonso after giving him the capability to share his thoughts and feelings.

 Thinking With the Sound of Words